Understanding Divorce Attorney Fees

 - Costs associated with case

-- Find out more at an initial consultation
+- Find out more at a free initial consultation

 The most commonplace arrangement when it comes to New Jersey divorce attorney fees is one based on billing by the hour.
 Via an hourly fee arrangement, lawyer and client reach an agreement in which professional services are billed at an agreed rate at the amount of time worked on a case.